The 1940s and earlier

 This next group was photographed on land at the bottom of Camm Lane somewhere around 1943 to 1945.

-Faces that we know are Rudie and Elizabeth Thramer, Eric, Audrey, Ronald and Brian Ellis, Graham Peacock, Fred Fisher, Mary Parkinson and possibly Miss Stancliffe.
-At the left of the photo is the Stewart Family, Gladys and Geoffrey at the back, Trevor on the middle row with the bracers (suspenders for our American friends) and a young Patrick second from the left at the front next to his childhood friend, Fred Fisher.
-We also think we can pick out Mavis and Mary Clegg and Edith Gomersal.
+Faces that we know are Rudie and Elizabeth Thramer, Eric, Audrey, Ronald and Brian Ellis, Graham Peacock, Mary and Colin Parkinson and Miss Stancliffe, who would have been living at the Old Rectory at this time.
+Trevor Stewart is on the middle row with the braces (suspenders for our American friends) next to my brother Ronald, and a young Patrick Stewart, second from the left at the front next to his childhood friend, Fred Fisher.
+We can also pick out Mavis and Mary Clegg, Edith and Joan Gomersal, Dennis Marshall, Mrs Ducker, Betty Cartwright, Brian Sampson, Edna Wilson, Molly Haigh, Dorothy Fretwell, Terry and Pat Ryan, Cyril Brook, Alf Simpson, Bill Haigh, Terry, Brian and Margaret Middleton, Mrs Pickup, Mrs Middleton, Charlie Simpson and Percy Spenceley.

-We believe that this had something to do with Towngate Working Men's Club which, at the time, was situated just across the road from the site of the photo but don't know what the occassion was.
+We believe that this may have had something to do with Towngate Working Men's Club which, at that time, was situated just across the road from the site of the photo but don't know what the occassion may have been.
 If it was as late as 1945 then it may have been a celebration to mark the end of World War II but this is uncertain.

 Shown below is a party held by the Battyeford Methodists to celebrate VE Day which was 8th May 1945 and was the end of hostilities in Europe at the close of World War II.
 The photo is supplied by Rudie and Elizabeth Thramer who are pictured on the middle row, 3rd and 4th from the left just in front of the lady in the pinny.